noripi10/expo-ios-skadnetwork-plugin/README.md

 - [Prepare for iOS 14+](https://developers.google.com/admob/ios/ios14)

 SKAdNetworkItems can be customized.
-The specified values are set as described in the documentation above.
+If no optional values are set, the values listed in the documentation above will be set as default values.

 # Installation in managed Expo projects